sfkse/ReactProject/README.md

 - Be able to use Reactstrap for designing responsive React applications
 - Be able to use Redux to design the architecture for a React-Redux application

-To run the project properly, follow the steps below:
+**To run the project properly, follow the steps below:

--Initialize the project by `yarn start`
+-Install dependencies by running `yarn install` -Initialize the project by `yarn start`
 -Run `json-server --watch db.json -d 2000 -p 3001` command to start json-server on another terminal